 - Prepare the soil a few weeks before planting, aim for a neutral pH 7 of well drained loose soil with good organic matter.

 - We use raised beds to ensure the garlic don’t get wet feet.
-If the roots become waterlogged, the garlic bulb doesn’t grow very well.
+If the roots become waterlogged, the garlic bulb doesn’t grow very well or rot.

 - NB Don’t forget to rotate between growing beds/pots every year